-Yes, but your BFA courses and class schedule takes priority so you must plan your other courses and the number of credits you take accordingly.
+Yes, but your BFA courses and class schedule must take priority.
+Students must plan your other courses and the number of credits you take accordingly.

-What fall courses should I register for if I don't know whether or not I have been accepted into the program?
+Q8: What fall courses should I register for if I don't know whether or not I have been accepted into the Program?

 Register for fall courses as if you did not get into the BFA program.
 If you are accepted, it is easy enough for us to add your BFA courses and drop whatever courses you don't need or want.

-Five $1,000 College Media Scholars awards are given to successful first-year BFA students for use in their second year.
+Five $1,000 College Media Scholar awards and one Herman Lew award are given to successful first-year BFA students for use in their second year.
 Other scholarships are also available to upper classman.